 This can happen within the cloud, cloud-to-cloud, or between the cloud and ground too.
 When strong enough, the charge between the two may ‘short circuit’ and go ZAP/BOOM.

 Formation of cloud-to-ground lightning.
 A ‘leader’ or ‘leaders’ form, and may branch out as it/they approach the ground in search of a discharge point.

 A conductive ‘streamer’ will then shoot up from an object attached to the ground, usually a high point within the area.
 It will reach up and meet with the leader to create an often dramatic and powerful return stroke of bright lightning (with it’s associated exploding air Kaboom!).

 95% of lightning bolts are ‘negative’.
 75% inside the cloud (intra-cloud).
 20% cloud-to-ground (CG).

 The average ‘negative’ bolt may discharge ~30,000 amps of electrical current and may carry millions of volts, depending on factors.

-A Lightning bolt instantly heats the air around it to about 30-50,000 degrees-Fahrenheit.
+A Lightning bolt instantly heats the air around it to about 30,000-50,000 degrees-Fahrenheit!
+That’s hot enough to melt metal and vaporize sand.
 It expands (explodes) the air around it to create a supersonic shock wave, which is what we hear as thunder.

-The extremely powerful but less common ‘positive’ bolt of lightning (about 5% of all strikes) will discharge about 5 – 10 times the energy of a ‘negative’ bolt (and last about 10 times longer)!
+This is the really big one.
+The extremely powerful but less common ‘positive’ bolt of lightning (about 5% of all strikes).
+A positively charged lightning bolt will discharge about 5 – 10 times the energy of a ‘negative’ bolt (and last about 10 times longer)!

 It typically comes from the top of a very large anvil shaped thunderhead and reaches out for miles (outside the cloud!) ‘into the blue’ before it finds a pathway to ground.